indimail/indimail-virtualdomains/.github/README-indimail.md

 Core **IndiMail** consists of three main packages - [indimail-mta](https://github.com/mbhangui/indimail-mta "indimail-mta"), [indimail-virtualdomains](https://github.com/mbhangui/indimail-virtualdomains "indimail-virtualdomains") and [indimail-access](https://github.com/mbhangui/indimail-virtualdomains/tree/master/indimail-access "indimail-access")

 * **indimail-mta** is a re-engineered version of [qmail](http://cr.yp.to/qmail.html "qmail"). **indimail-mta** provides you a MTA with all the features and functionality of **[qmail](http://cr.yp.to/qmail.html "qmail")** plus many additional features. <b>indimail-mta</b> is an independent package.
 You can install it without requiring <b>indimail-virtualdomains</b> or <b>indimail-access</b>.
 * **indimail-virtualdomains** provides you tools to create and manage multiple virtual domains with its own set of users, who can send and receive mails. <b>indimail-virtualdomains</b> is dependent on <b>indimail-mta</b> to function.
-* **indimail-access** provides you IMAP/POP3 protocols & fetchmail utility.
+* **indimail-access** provides you IMAP/POP3 protocols using [courier-imap](https://www.courier-mta.org/imap/) & mail retrieval using [fetchmail](https://www.fetchmail.info/) program.
 It allows the users to access their emails delivered by <b>indimail-mta</b> locally on a host to users in /etc/passwd or to <b>virtual users</b> on a host (or multiple hosts) on the network having <b>virtual domains</b> created by <b>indimail-virtualdomains</b>.
+It is not a **MUST** that you have to install the indimail-access package.
+Since indimail-mta provides multiple authentication methods, protocols, PAM, NSS modules/plugins, you should be able to use your favourite IMAP/POP3 servier with indimail.

 This document will refer to **IndiMail** as a combined package of indimail-virtualdomains, indimail-mta & other packages namely indimail-access, indimail-auth, indimail-utils, indimail-spamfilter.

 When you install indimail-virtualdomains, a shared library from the package is dynamically loaded by indimail-mta to provide virtual domain support in indimail-mta, along with the ability to work with IMAP/POP3 retrieval daemons.
+The shared library is a file named <u>indimail.so</u> and is placed in your system directory for shared libraries (<u>/lib</u>, <u>/lib64</u>, etc).

 indimail-virtualdomains provides programs to manage multiple virtual domains on a single host.
 It allows extending any of the domains across multiple servers.
 With indimail-mta installed, two compoments - **qmail-rspawn**, **qmail-remote** can act as an SMTP router/interceptor.
 Both the components use a **MySQL** database to know the location of each and every user.
 Similarly, the Mail Delivery Agent (MDA) **vdelivermail** uses the same MySQL database, allowing it to re-route any email to any server where the user's mailbox is present.
 Additionally, indimail-virtualdomains provide **proxyimap** and **proxypop3** - proxies for IMAP and POP3 protocols, to retrieve the user's mailbox from any server.
 To deliver or retrieve any email, the user doesn't have to connect to any specific serer.
 This is a very powerful feature which allows IndiMail to provide native horizontal scalability.
 It knows the location of each and every user and can distribute or retrieve mails for any user residing on any server located anywhere on the network.
 If one uses IndiMail, one can simply add one more server and cater to more users without changing any configuration, software or hardware of existing servers.
 To add a server is so easy.
 You setup a new server, copy a file named <u>mcdinfo</u> from an existing server, add an entry to the <u>mcdinfo</u> file and run the <b>dbinfo</b> command and instantaly the new server becomes part of the existing cluster and all other hosts in the cluster become aware of the new server.
 To remove a server is also very easy.
 Just edit and remove entry for a host in the <u>mcdinfo</u> file on any host and run the <u>dbinfo</u> command.